refraction-networking/water-rs/README.md

 The repo contains 2 main components:
 1. A Rust crate [`water`](https://github.com/erikziyunchi/water-rs/tree/main/crates/water) runtime library used to interact with `.wasm` WebAssembly Transport Modules(WATM).
-2. A Rust crate [`water-wasm-crate`](https://github.com/erikziyunchi/water-rs/tree/main/crates/wasm) for WATM-development where developers can easily create their own `.wasm`.
+2. A Rust crate [`water_wasm`](https://github.com/erikziyunchi/water-rs/tree/main/crates/wasm) for WATM-development where developers can easily create their own `.wasm`.

 Also include examples for demonstration of usage:
 1. A standalone cli tool which can be used to load a `.wasm` WATM directly and run it.
 See [water-rs/tree/main/examples/clients/cli](https://github.com/erikziyunchi/water-rs/tree/main/examples/clients/cli).
-2. A few examples WATM implementations with `water-wasm-crate`, see [water-rs/tree/main/examples/water_bins](https://github.com/erikziyunchi/water-rs/tree/main/examples/water_bins).
+2. A few examples WATM implementations with `water_wasm` crate, see [water-rs/tree/main/examples/water_bins](https://github.com/erikziyunchi/water-rs/tree/main/examples/water_bins).
 3. Examples of using the above WATM examples with our `water` library, see [tests](https://github.com/erikziyunchi/water-rs/tree/main/tests/tests) for usage.

 ## Running tests